Nature and Scope

 - Departures: Port Conditions and Organisation.
-The role of emigration and shipping agents, lodging houses and living conditions.
+The role of emigration and shipping agents, lodging houses and living conditions at ports of departure.

 - Ships and Shipping Lines.
-The evolution of shipping lines and their importance for migration.
+The evolution of commercial shipping lines and their importance for migration.

 - Journey Conditions.
 Accommodation, food, disease, hygiene, entertainment and the emigration experiences of different classes on board sailing ships and steamers.

 - Arrivals: Ports and Early Experiences.
-Opportunities for newly arrived immigrants and exploitation.
+Opportunities for newly arrived immigrants and exploitation at ports of arrival.